HomeLatest NewsGovTechIsrael deepens tech focus, pumps $900 m in high-tech sector in 2021

 Nine institutional investors are participating in the program and are entitled to downside protection on their investments in high-tech companies in their early growth and sales stages.

 The authority said the number of deals in which institutional investors were involved rose to more than 120 in 2021 from 34 in 2020.
-“While the institutional investors diversified their portfolio in 2021 to various verticals, they tend to focus mainly on deep tech and ,” it said.
+“While the institutional investors diversified their portfolio in 2021 to various verticals, they tend to focus mainly on and fintech,” it said.

 Advertisement